Diyi2020/Diyi2020.github.io/_pages/about.md

 One of the most exciting direction, but maybe less doable direction, could be using quantum computer to explore the interesting electronic, mechanical properties of solids.

 I am interested in holding __Quantum Error Correction Seminar__ in the near future.
-This connects to open quantum system, algebra, control and code.
+We would like to start with code and information theory in Spring 2024.
+Then extend more to discussion of open quantum system and mathematical physics behind quantum devices.